 We’ve all heard of a Tequila Sunrise or a Screwdriver, but what about some of the more creative and obscure cocktails out there?
-Next time you have a party, impress your friends by making one of these lesser known cocktails.
+Next time you have a party, impress your friends by making one of these lesser known, obscure cocktails.

 16. Aphrodite Kiss- This yummy cocktail was created by Forty Four Bar at Royalton in New York.
 Its sweet taste consists of passion fruit, pineapple, maraschino, Galliano, Absolut Elyx vodka, lemon juice and a dash of Aphrodite bitters – served with a nutmeg garnish.

 17. Burnt Fuselage –This one was popular in 1920s Paris.
 Add VSOP-grade cognac, Grand Marnier, French white vermouth and stir with cracked ice.
 Strain into a chilled cocktail glass and add lemon peel.

 18. Red Velvet Shortcake –For those nights when you want to drink your dessert, try this cocktail.
 Muddle some strawberries in a shaker and then add lemon juice and Red Velvet ZING Vodka.
 Shake and strain into a glass with ice and top with cream soda.

 19. Fountain of Youth –Feel young again for a night as you bring this fruity martini made from Russian Standard Vodka, pomegranate juice and thinly sliced ginger.

 20. Fish House Punch –This strangely named cocktail originated in a fishing club in Philadelphia and is made with peach brandy, cognac and rum, searched in a punch bowl with lemon slices.

 21. Blood and Sand -This sweet and heavy drink is perfect for sipping in the winter, as it contains orange juice, Glenlivet scotch, cherry liqueur and sweet vermouth.